younghyun1/barony_id_modifier/README.md

 ```

 ## Tips and Tricks
 Callous, Aachen Cathedral, and the second-to-last perk in the Theologian tree gives -65% Tyranny Gain Reduction.
 Combine with 'Pursuit of Power' tenet to get -115% Tyranny Gain Reduction.
+Exchange all your legitimacy for a full-realm administrative rationalization.